 What is Table Tennis?

-Sometimes referred to as Ping Pong, table tennis is a sport enjoyed by people all across the world.
-The game involves either two individuals (singles) or four individuals (doubles) hitting a small ball back and forth attempting to keep it in the boundaries of play while making their opponent either miss the ball entirely or hit it out of bounds.
+Sometimes referred to as ping pong, table tennis is a sport enjoyed by people all across the world.
+The game involves either two (singles) or four (doubles) players hitting a small ball back and forth attempting to keep it in the boundaries of play while making their opponent either miss the ball entirely or hit it out of bounds.
 The sport is unique in that there is minimal running because the playing surface is fairly small.
 The game requires strategy and consistency for that reason.

-Table Tennis began in the 1880s in England when lawn tennis players were searching for a way to continue their racquet sport indoors during the winter.
-The sport began as a "parlor game" because of its ease to play and availability to anyone who had paddles, a ball, and a table.
-The game quickly became extremely popular and developed into a competitive sport as the 1900s began culminating in large tournaments being played amongst hundreds of competitors.
+Table tennis began in the 1880s in England when lawn tennis players were searching for a way to continue their racquet sport indoors during the winter.
+The sport began as a “parlor game” because of its ease to play and availability to anyone who had paddles, a ball, and a table.
+The game quickly became popular and developed into a competitive sport as the 1900s began, culminating in large tournaments being played amongst hundreds of competitors.

 - Side Line: Runs along each vertical end of the table

 - End Line: Runs across the back of the table on each players side horizontally

 - Center Line: Runs across the middle of the table from one player's end to the others creating two boxes on each side of the table.

 Table tennis is unique because it requires minimal equipment to play.
 Along with the table, all you need is a set of paddles, a ball, and a net.
 Some players chose to wear additional equipment such as wrist and headbands, but those are optional.
 Here is a list of equipment you may need for table tennis: